Calibratable Disambiguation Loss for Multi-Instance Partial-Label Learning: Further Experimental Analysis

 \subsection{Mechanisms Underlying the Effectiveness of CDL}

-The calibratable disambiguation loss (CDL) significantly improves both classification and calibration performances compared to baseline methods {\demipl}, {\elimipl}, and {\miplma}.
-To elucidate the reasons behind its effectiveness, we analyze its impact from two critical components of MIPL approaches based on the embedded-space paradigm: feature aggregation and label disambiguation.
+The calibratable disambiguation loss (CDL) significantly improves both classification and calibration performance compared to baseline methods {\demipl}, {\elimipl}, and {\miplma}.
+To elucidate the reasons behind its effectiveness, we analyze its impact on two critical components of MIPL approaches based on the embedded-space paradigm: feature aggregation and label disambiguation.